QUBIP/qryptotoken/docs/test-with-firefox.md

     ![Step 10](./images/test-with-firefox-10.png)

-If the login is successful, Firefox will now have access to the keys and mechanisms exposed by the `qryoptic` module.
+If the login is successful, Firefox will now have access to the keys and mechanisms exposed by the `qryptotoken` module.

 ## PQC connection to QUBIP servers

-Once the `qryoptic` module is loaded, the token is initialized, and unlocked, you can now establish TLS connections against public servers, with support for the enabled PQC algorithms.
+Once the `qryptotoken` module is loaded, the token is initialized, and unlocked, you can now establish TLS connections against public servers, with support for the enabled PQC algorithms.